-- 27. Incorporate opportunities and services for older adults in all aspects of zoning and economic, land-use, and transportation planning, e.g., leverage older adults' skills, connections, time, and willingness to stay active. - 28.
-Consider creating an advisory committee to implement Carbondale Age-Friendly Community Initiative projects and efforts.
+- 5. Incorporate opportunities and services for older adults in all aspects of zoning and economic, land-use, and transportation planning, e.g., leverage older adults' skills, connections, time, and willingness to stay active. - Consider creating an advisory committee to implement Carbondale Age-Friendly Community Initiative projects and efforts.

-- 30. Ensure the Town continues to meet demand for housing that supports the growing demographic shift toward an increase in younger families and older adults. - 31.
-Install tools such as form-based codes to help create a built environment that intentionally provides opportunities for older people to easily participate in community life, avoiding aging in isolated enclaves. - 32.
-Implement universal design elements into the UDC to increase accessibility and visibility by wheelchairs or other mobility devices. - 33.
-Establish a percentage of overall project housing unit target in the UDC for units with universal design features. - 34.
-Encourage age-friendly concepts to be elevated as a part of the design and development of capital improvement projects. - 35.
+- Establish programs to include childcare/ daycare or other youth facilities/programming into new development projects. - 8.
+Ensure the Town continues to meet demand for housing that supports the growing demographic shift toward an increase in younger families and older adults. - 9.
+Install tools such as form-based codes to help create a built environment that intentionally provides opportunities for older people to easily participate in community life, avoiding aging in isolated enclaves. - 10.
+Implement universal design elements into the UDC to increase accessibility and visibility by wheelchairs or other mobility devices. - 11.
+Establish a percentage of overall project housing unit target in the UDC for units with universal design features. - 12.
+Encourage age-friendly concepts to be elevated as a part of the design and development of capital improvement projects. - 13.
 Recognize caregivers, particularly home care workers, in planning, land-use, and economic policy development.